cchudzicki-ocw-testing/14.04-fall-2020/content/pages/readings.md

 Townsend R. 1995. “[Financial Systems Northern Thai Villages.](https://www.jstor.org/stable/2946647)” *Quarterly Journal of Economics*.
 Vol. 110, No. 4: 1011 -1046.

 Autor DH, Dorn D, Hanson GH.
 2013.
 “The China Syndrome: Local Labor Market Effects of Import Competition in the United States.”
 Am.
 Econ.
 Rev. 103(6):2121–68

 Malinowski, Bronisław. *Argonauts of the Western Pacific: An Account of Native Enterprise and Adventure in the Archipelagoes of Melanesian New Guinea*.
 London: Routledge and Kegan Paul.
+ISBN: 9780415090940.

 Ralph L. Beals.
 1975. *Peasant Marketing System of Oaxaca, Mexico*.
 ISBN: 9780520363137.